-Being in touch with other people who understand what it is like to HS can sometimes be really helpful.
+Being in touch with other people who understand what it is like to live with HS can be really helpful.
 If you would like to get in touch with the private Facebook HS Support Group, where you can talk to other people with HS, contact Barry at firstname.lastname@example.org or follow on Twitter @hsireland1

 Frequently Asked Questions

 Below is a list of commonly asked questions about HS.